 Firstly, just a few short words on terminology.
 I’m using the terms sensory processing differences/disorders/issues pretty much interchangably.
 I believe the most commonly used formal term is sensory processing disorder, and that’s why I’ve used that wording in the title of these posts, but personally I prefer to talk about differences.
 Disorder is such a negative word, whereas differences in sensory processing aren’t necessarily always something negative.
 Being different to the average or ‘norm’ isn’t always a bad thing, is it?

-You may also see people using the term sensory integration, and sensory integration disorder or issues, as an alternative to sensory processing disorder etc. My impression is that sensory integration seems to be a more popular term in the UK, possibly?
+You may also see people using the term sensory integration, and sensory integration disorder or issues, as an alternative to sensory processing disorder etc. My impression is that sensory integration seems to be a more popular term in the UK than elsewhere, possibly?

 If you have any thoughts, experiences or preferences regarding the terminology, please feel free to share with us in the comments.